jayozer/poppykids_chat/README.md

     M --> N[End: Successfully Categorized into Topics];

 ```
+#### Finetuning Mistral for behaviour change to Q&A.
+- Initial runs using OPENAI for all requests turned out to be super expensive.
+On average one conversation flow cost ~ 1M tokens.
+It also impacted overall results since I was trying to save some tokens by providing shorter instructions/prompts.
+For this reason I thought a finetuned Mistral model would be more cost effective. below outlines my approach and result from this experiment.
+TL/DR: Because of cost and not mind blowing results I decided to not go with finetuning.
-# Next is to convert the `faq_training.txt` file to a format that can be used to train MIstral 7B Instruct.
+- convert the `faq_training.txt` file to a dictionary format that can be used to train Mistral 7B Instruct. {<User>: Q: <xxx> <bot>: A: <xxx>}

-# Other potential tasks:
+- Finetuning for all 855 questions takes anywhere from 7 to 9 mins for Mistral 7B model.
+Cost ~ 12 bucks for each run for Mistral 7B
+- The results were less then stellar.
+It takes a long time to bring the model online.
+So if it shuts off, it will be at least 10 to 15 minutes until it comes back online.
+It is not possible to shut down and then bring it back up when needed.
+Also, there is only one option for GPPU - L4.
+- In conclusion: Finetuned Mistral 7B also did not work great.
+Definitely less then stellar performance.
+It would reapeat words, had issues with fully understanding the relation between question and provided chunks.
+Code and results are in `fine_tune_mistral_togetherai.ipynb` notebook.
+- For this reason I moved to Mixtral 8x7B - Instruct and instead of finetuning I used a base model and improved my instructions and NLU logic.

+###  Other ideas I considered:
-# Build a vector db from the Q&A data set and then use the Voiceflow API to answer questions from a Vector DB like Qdrand - Not sure this is necessary since Voiceflow already provides a free use of their Vector DB.
-Also Voiceflow version will be easier to maintain for the user.
+##### Build a vector db from the Q&A data set:
+ To use with the the Voiceflow Dialog API to answer questions from a Vector DB such as Qdrand - I decided against this since Voiceflow already provides a free use of their Vector DB.
+Also I would need more processing power to get an external DB run faster.
+This coupled with the time it takes to make an API call also increases the overall latency.
+There is no cost to adding to Voiceflow Knowledge Base.
+Also Voiceflow will be easier to maintain for the user.
+Let;s remember the end user does not care I used Qdrant or Pinecone for my database.
+They dont care if the front end is done in Chainlit or Streamlit.
+They want a performent chatbot that produces the right info in a short time and looks pretty.
+The main goal of the business owner is to provide an incredible service at the right price.
-Steps are:
-Create a new free Qdrant cloud cluster
-Use pdfplumber to extract text from PDF and create embeddings - Using txt
-Use Qdrant to index the embeddings - Voiceflow does automatically - check the embedding they use - probabaly free version
-Use Qdrant to search for the most similar embeddings based on a users input - Voiceflow similarity search
-Generate a response based on the most similar embedding -